mcdonc/.nixconfig/videos/pydev/script.rst

    Successfully installed numpy-1.26.2

 Note that it installed a "manylinux" wheel for us.
 Wheels are distribution units that can contain binaries.
-As the name implies, these wheels work on many Linux distributions.
+As the name implies, the NumPy wheel works on many Linux distributions.

 But when we try to use the NumPy we just installed on NixOS, we'll get an